Ryton Grange was thought to be built in 1594 in the tudor era. It has tudor beams inside and wattle and daub within the walls.

 Richard is a vet and works at the RSPCA in Ryton and also is a partner at the Copthorne veterinary clinic in Shrewsbury

-Emma is a qualified vet taking time out to be a full time mum of 4 young children and also has a small 2 person apartment holiday let 'the garden room' www.shropshireholidaycottage.org.uk and runs an online retail business.
+Emma is a qualified vet working part time , also a mum of 4 children and also runs a small 2 person apartment holiday let 'the garden room' and runs an online retail business.